• RevOps / Operations

 Your entire week isn't open for meetings, and your scheduling tool should reflect that.
 Custom availability rules let you control your calendar with precision.
 You can block off specific days for deep work, set buffers between meetings to give yourself time to prep, or limit how many meetings can be booked in a single day.
 This gives you the power to design your ideal workweek.
 Instead of being reactive to incoming requests, you can proactively guide prospects to book at times that work best for you, ensuring you have the time you need for both selling and strategy.

-Automated Reminders and Follow-ups
+Send Reminders and Follow-ups on Autopilot

 Manually sending meeting reminders is a waste of a seller's time.
 Good scheduling software handles this for you.
 Automated reminders and follow-ups are essential for reducing no-shows and making sure prospects come prepared.
 You should be able to customize these messages and set them to send at specific intervals, like 24 hours and one hour before the meeting.
 This simple automation keeps your meetings top-of-mind for busy clients and frees you up to focus on preparing your pitch, not on administrative tasks.